stharrold/stharrold.github.io/content/20151208_ipynb_on_gce_from_chrome.md

 `$ disown 1234` (where `1234` is the process ID)
 * Create an [SSH tunnel](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html) to forward a local port to the server's port on the instance:
 `$ ssh -f -N -L localhost:8888:0.0.0.0:8888 samuel_harrold@123.123.123.123`
-For [Chrome Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo), omit `-f` to keep the tunnel open (see screenshot at right).
+For [Chrome Secure Shell](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo), omit `-f` to keep the tunnel open (see screenshot).
 * View the server at `http://localhost:8888`
 * I use the [Cloud9 IDE](https://c9.io/?redirect=0) and connect the instance as an [SSH workspace](https://docs.c9.io/docs/running-your-own-ssh-workspace).